alphagov/govuk-frontend/docs/component-api.md

 `{{ params.html | safe if params.html else params.text }}`

-Example shows that if `html` and `text` parameters are present, then `html` takes precedence over `text` and we are not escaping it.
+Example shows that if `html` and `text` arguments are present, then `html` takes precedence over `text` and we are not escaping it.

-## Allow for text argument to be passed as a single parameter
+## Allow for text argument to be passed as a single argument
 When the users don't want to specify extra attributes we should allow them to call a component without having to pass an entire object.

 Example: